-Securing uptime is top priority and Michael is happy with his long-term collaboration with Volvo Trucks and Sales Manager Koos Van Rooyen.
-The two have worked together since 2004 when Michael heard about Koos via word of mouth.
+Securing uptime is the top priority and Michael is happy with his long-term collaboration with Volvo Trucks since 2004.

-Michael explains that Koos is different from most salesmen he’s met as he’s always there to help, from start to finish.
-“Whenever there’s a problem, he sorts it out for us.
-We’re getting excellent service and that’s why we stick with him and Volvo,” Michael says.
+Michael explains that Volvo is different from other OEMs he’s dealt with as they are always there to help, from start to finish.
+“Whenever there’s a problem, they sort it out for us.
+We’re getting excellent service and that’s why we stick with Volvo,” Michael says.

 Flexi-Gold.
 With the new contract, the scheduled services and contract fees follow the driving pattern, making sure both service and payments are aligned with each customer’s cash flow.

 “The Flexi-Gold contract makes a big difference to my transport business.
 The operations have become easier and it takes a lot of responsibility off my shoulders.
 There’s also a cashflow benefit for us – when we drive less, we also pay less.
 And Volvo takes care of all the scheduling and maintenance of the trucks so I can focus on developing my business and staying ahead of new technology,” Michael says.